Skip to main content

 Abstract

 Dr. Thomas McNee Sutherland (1931-2016) was a philanthropist and Emeritus Professor of Animal Sciences at Colorado State University (CSU).
-His 1985 capture and imprisonment in Lebanon and 1991 release resulted in international prominence.
-His collection covers topics such as Sutherland's research on and course materials for animal breeding and genetics, his time as a hostage in Lebanon and his return, speaking engagements, his book with his wife Jean, At Your Own Risk, and Sutherland family activities.
-Materials include cards, letters, and other ephemera sent by well-wishers, teaching materials, course notes, speeches, correspondence, awards, home movie films, reel-to-reel audio tapes, photographs, a slide projector, and a film projector.
+His 1985 kidnapping and imprisonment in Lebanon and 1991 release resulted in international prominence.
+The collection covers topics such as Sutherland's animal breeding and genetics research and course materials, family and community efforts to free him from captivity, his return to the U.S. and subsequent speaking tours, his book with his wife Jean, At Your Own Risk, and Sutherland family activities.
+A smaller amount of letters and documents collected and created by Jean Sutherland are also present.
+Materials include course materials, award documentation, administrative records for speaking engagements, personal writings, cards, letters, artifacts and ephemera sent by well-wishers, home movie films, audio tapes, photographs, slides, and newspaper clippings.

 Arrangement